cwoodley/generator-loaded-static/README.md

 ` copy ` - Copy necessary project files to **build/**
 ` imagemin ` - Create compressed copies of image files to **build/**.
 ` compress ` - Create a named & versioned zip file of the contents of build inside **dist/** directory e.g projectname-build_ddmmHHMM.zip
-` inlinecss ` - Create **index-inline.html** with inlined CSS.
-` string-replace ` - Find absolute to links to Loaded's project server, and replaces them with relative links